Tamagoyaki (Japanese Rolled Omelette) – 卵焼き

 By Kyrié the Foodié Back to Recipes

 Tamagoyaki, the beautifully layered Japanese rolled omelet, is a staple in home-cooked meals and bento boxes.
-My mom used to pack these for me in my bento all the time when I was growing up, and they were always one of my favorite parts of lunch.
+My mom used to pack these for me in my bento all the time growing up, and they were always one of my favorite parts of lunch.
 “Egg” in Japanese is “tamago” while “grilled” or “cooked” is “yaki,” thus Tamagoyaki (卵焼き) in Japanese means “grilled egg.”

 There’s something so comforting about the slightly sweet, savory egg, with its delicate layers rolled together into a perfect rectangular shape.
 Whether eaten fresh and warm or chilled in a packed lunch, tamagoyaki always brings back a sense of home for me.

 Whenever I visit Japan, I love picking up tamagoyaki from convenience stores.
-They sell them cold, and surprisingly, they taste just as good that way—one of the few times I’ll actually eat eggs cold!
+They sell them cold, and surprisingly, they taste just as good that way – one of the few times I’ll actually eat eggs cold!

 The texture of Tamagoyaki stays soft and slightly bouncy, and the flavors somehow become even more balanced after resting.
 It’s such a simple pleasure, but it always hits the spot, whether as a quick snack or part of a larger meal.